nrjais/iced_plugins/README.md

 ### Filtering Plugin Outputs

-You can filter outputs to only receive specific events:
+You can filter and transform outputs to only receive specific events:

 ```rust
 fn subscription(&self) -> Subscription<Message> {